 Examination Required?
 When should I take this exam?
-Required Ex xams 161 Special Education EC-12 TExES Yes As soon as you have been recommended for certification and before clinical/student teaching.
-160 PPR EC-12 TExES Yes As soon as you have been recommended for certification and before clinical/student teaching.
-291 Core Subjects EC-6 TExES Yes As soon as you have been recommended for certification and before student teaching.
-293 Science of Teaching Reading (STR) Yes As soon as you have been recommended for certification and before student teaching.
-Recommended Exam English as a Second Language Supplemental (154) No After you've completed the exams above and after graduation.
+Required Ex kams 161 Special Education EC-12 TEXES Yes As soon as you have been approved to register for the exam and before clinical/student teaching.
+160 PPR EC-12 TEXES Yes As soon as you have been approved to register for the exam and before clinical/student teaching.
+Recommended l Exam English as a Second Language No After you have been issued your initial certification Supplemental (154) 291 Core Subjects EC-6 TExES No After you have been issued your initial certification 293 Science of Teaching Reading (STR) No After you have been issued your initial certification